MaronillaG/IPAddressTracker/README.md

 Major learnings while working through this project:
 Key concepts: callback functions, promises, asynchronous functions, fetch().
-Working with

-more CSS stylings:
-  splitting the colour of a container using linear gradient.
+Working with more CSS stylings: splitting the colour of a container using linear gradient.

-### Continued development

-Areas to continue focusing on in future projects.

 ### Useful resources
 -Understanding fetch() and promises: